 Georgia spends the second-least on social welfare per capita and has the seventh-highest rate of property crimes in the U.S.

 Nevada had the worst average ACT score in all four subjects, combining for an average composite score of 17.7 and helping put the state in the bottom 10 in this study.
-Meanwhile, the city of Henderson is one place where rent is cheap but the cost of living is high.

 The state of Washington has an average monthly mortgage payment and median list price that are both among the 10 highest in the country.
 This might be driving some of its residents to desperation.
 Washington also has the second-highest rate for property crimes in the country.